dreamerslab/dreamerscorp/blog/wp-content/plugins/simple-tags/readme.txt

 	* Auto tags !
 	* Type-ahead input tags / Autocompletion Ajax
 	* Click tags
-	* Related tags !
-	* Importer for embedded tags
 	* Possibility to tag pages (not only posts) and include them inside the tags results
-	* Embedded tags ([tags]tag1, tag2[/tags]) for compatibility with old plugins
 	* **Easy configuration ! (in WP admin)**

-* Blog
+* Public
-	* Meta keywords generate from tags in your header's blog
 	* Technorati, Flickr and Delicious tags
 	* Dynamic Tag Clouds with colors with Widgets (random order, etc)
-	* Related content since common tags
-	* Possibility to add related posts inside RSS
-	* Extended the_tags function (outside the loop, technorati, etc)

 And more...

 == Installation ==

+**Required PHP5.**

-The Simple Tags can be installed in 4 easy steps:
+The Simple Tags can be installed in 3 easy steps:

-	1. Unzip "Simple tags" archive and put all files into your "plugins" folder (/wp-content/plugins/) or to create a sub directory into the plugins folder (recommanded), like /wp-content/plugins/simple-tags/
+1. Unzip "Simple tags" archive and put all files into a folder like "/wp-content/plugins/simple-tags/"

-	2. Activate the plugin
+2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Inside the Wordpress admin, go to Options > Simple Tags, adjust the parameters according to your needs, and save them.

-	4. You can start advanced tag edit under Manage menu.

 == Frequently Asked Questions ==

 = Simple Tags is compatible with which WordPress versions ? =

+* 2.0 and upper are compatible only with WordPress 3.0 & 3.1 & 3.2 & 3.3 !
-1.7   and upper are compatible only with WordPress 2.8, 2.9 and upper !
+* 1.7 and upper are compatible only with WordPress 2.8, 2.9 !
-1.6.7 and before are compatible with WordPress 2.3 to 2.7 Before WP 2.3, you must use the plugin Simple Tagging.
+* 1.6.7 and before are compatible with WordPress 2.3, 2.5, 2.6, 2.7
+* Before WP 2.3, you must use the plugin Simple Tagging.

-= How import tags from my old tags plugin ? =

-Yes, with official default importer.
-Manage -> Import Compatible with UTW, Simple Tagging, Etc.

-= Simple Tags is compatible with WPmu ? =

-Yes, but it not allow tag cloud site.
-Soon !

-= Simple Tags can import Embedded Tags from old plugins =

-Yes, copy importer "simple-tags/extras/simple-tags.importer.php" into "wp-admin/import/simple-tags.importer.php"
-Then: Manage - Import - Embedded Tags

 == Screenshots ==